lkumle/onlineVRtoolbox_tutorials/docs/webApplication/Step3_upload.md

 - Establish a connection with the Unity experiment.
 - Assign a unique subject number to each participant.
-- Receive and store data from the experiment.
+- Receive and store data from the Unity task.

-All of this functionality is provided in the shared bottle_app_.py script.
+All of this functionality is provided in the shared bottle_app.py script.

+[add details!!]

 Follow the steps below to configure your web application properly.
+---
+---

-**1 .Navgate to application files**
+**1. Navgate to application files**
 1. Navigate to the "files" tab.
 2. Within files, navigate to *mysite/*.